Mozambique echoes a year of youth-led protests across Africa

 Ghana's youth demand economic reforms

-Ghana's finance minister was replaced in cabinet reshuffle six months after the protests.
+Ghana's finance minister was replaced in a cabinet reshuffle five months later.

-This story was updated on July 25, with details of anti-corruption protests in Uganda.
+This story was updated on November 25, with details of protests in Mozambique.

-(Reporting by Kim Harrisberg in Johannesburg, Bukola Adebayo in Lagos, Nita Bhalla in Nairobi; Editing by Jon Hemming.)
+(Reporting by Kim Harrisberg in Johannesburg, Bukola Adebayo in Lagos, Nita Bhalla in Nairobi; Editing by Jon Hemming and Lyndsay Griffiths.)

 Context is powered by the Thomson Reuters Foundation Newsroom.